 Play Therapy in a Pandemic: More Referrals as Children Cope with Covid-19 Impact

 The Covid-19 pandemic has impacted the lives of millions of people worldwide.
 There are few lives it hasn’t affected in one way or another.
-Lives have been lost, businesses have shut their doors, schools have struggled to stay open whilechildren are picking up on the feelings of fear and anxiety in society at large.
+Lives have been lost, businesses have shut their doors, and schools have struggled to stay open whilechildren are picking up on the feelings of fear and anxiety in society at large.

-It will take years to quantify the impact of the pandemic on human development mentally, physically, spiritually and on a larger scale in society.
+It will take years to quantify the impact of the pandemic on human development mentally, physically, spiritually, and on a larger scale in society.

 The impact on children during their key developmental years is already being seen and felt.
-On one hand Covid-19 is causing fear and anxiety for children while on the other hand issues that were already there are now being addressed because they have the time to be acknowledged.
+On one hand, Covid-19 is causing fear and anxiety for children while on the other hand issues that were already there are now being addressed because they have the time to be acknowledged.

 Play Therapist and tutor at Portobello Institute, Aoife Kelly, says she has had an increase in referrals as a result of the pandemic.